Diabetes Insipidus in Children

 - Treatment may be done with synthetic ADH.
 This may be taken as a pill, shot (injection), or nasal spray.
 Other treatments include medicines that help the body make ADH or use it better.

-- If left untreated, diabetes insipidus can lead to problems in a child such as brain damage and poor growth.
+- If left untreated, diabetes insipidus can lead to problems in a child, such as brain damage, excess of sodium, and poor growth.

 - With treatment, a child with diabetes insipidus can lead a full, healthy life.